shivangsingh26/slackAgent/README.md

 ## Technical Details

 - **Document Indexing** (`app.py`):
-  - Uses `SimpleDirectoryReader` to load documents from `documentation/`.
+  - Loads documents from `documentation/` using `SimpleDirectoryReader`.
-  - Converts documents to OpenAI embeddings with `VectorStoreIndex`.
+  - Generates OpenAI embeddings with `VectorStoreIndex`.
-  - Stores embeddings in `ChromaDB` under `storage/developer_documents_collection`.
+  - Stores embeddings in ChromaDB under `storage/developer_documents_collection`.
 - **Query Handling** (`main.py`):
-  - FastAPI backend with `/query` endpoint to process questions.
+  - FastAPI backend with `/query` endpoint for processing questions.
-  - Loads precomputed index from `storage/` and uses `query_engine` for responses.
+  - Uses precomputed index from `storage/` for efficient responses.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Open an issue or submit a pull request to enhance **slackAgent**.